sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 ![](https://upload.wikimedia.org/wikipedia/en/e/e4/Venn_stained_glass.jpg)

 We might sometimes want to compare the lists of genes that we identify using different methods, or genes identified from more than one contrast.
-In our example dataset we have one contrast (batch vs chem), but we can however compare genes identified by DESeq2 and Degust.
+In our example dataset we have one contrast (batch vs chem), but we can however compare genes identified by DESeq2 and Degust (voom).

 The website *venny* provides a really nice interface for doing this.